Phanindra-Kumar-Allada/translation_project/README.md

 # Python_Project for Translation App
-This project is a simple translation application with a graphical user interface (GUI) that utilizes the Google Translate API.
+This project is a language translation application with a graphical user interface (GUI) that utilizes the Google Translate API.

 # Project Structure
 The project is organized as follows: